DEVITY-IOT/devity-iot.github.io/website/docs/IoT Use Cases/Thingsboard - Rule Engine/execution.md

 5. Now you can choose the newly created alias as data source.
 Choose "temperature" as attribute.
 Click "Add".
 Congratulations, you have created your first widget.
-Hint: If you can't find the attribute temperature, the test device hasn't sent data yet.
+Hint: If you can't find the attribute temperature, the device hasn't sent data yet.
 ![Temperature Validation Node](/img/tb/18.png)

 #### Temperature Graph